Janarion Grant: Winnipeg Blue Bombers

 Grant was signed by the Winnipeg Blue Bombers on July 23, 2019.
 He scored his first and second CFL touchdowns on August 8, 2019, in his first CFL game on punt returns against the Calgary Stampeders.
 His 222 punt-return yards in the game set a Blue Bombers franchise record and ranked as the third-highest single-game in CFL history behind only Gizmo Williams 232 in 1991 and Keith Stokes 224 vs Montreal in 2002.
 Grant finished the season with three punt return touchdowns and also had one missed FG returned for 61 yards.
 Grants abilities on special teams helped the team as they would go on to win the 2019 Grey Cup against the Hamilton Tiger-Cats.

 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Grant chose to opt-out of his contract with the Blue Bombers on August 31, 2020.
 He signed a one-year contract extension with Winnipeg on February 4, 2021.
 Once again, Grant brought his electric punt return skills to the field as he averaged 11 yards a punt return through the 2021 season.
 This included another touchdown return for 63 yards against the BC Lions on October 23.
 In the CFL West Division final against Saskatchewan, Grant returned a missed field goal for 58 yards to the Winnipeg 39 yard-line.
-This led to an Andrew Harris touchdown as the Bombers would win 21-17 on their way to their second consecutive Grey Cup.
-Grant and the Bombers would win the 108th Grey Cup, their second title in a row with a 33-25 victory in overtime against the Hamilton Tiger-Cats.
+This led to an Andrew Harris touchdown as the Bombers would win 21–17 on their way to their second consecutive Grey Cup.
+Grant and the Bombers would win the 108th Grey Cup, their second title in a row with a 33–25 victory in overtime against the Hamilton Tiger-Cats.
 After becoming a free agent in February 2022, Grant and the Bombers agreed to a new contract on April 13, 2022.
+He played for the Blue Bombers for two more seasons before becoming a free agent on February 13, 2024.

+Toronto Argonauts

+On May 28, 2024, it was announced that Grant had signed with the Toronto Argonauts.
+He played in 16 regular season games where he had 67 punt returns for 989 yards and three touchdowns, 41 kickoff returns for 1,000 yards and one touchdown, and five missed field goal returns for 106 yards.
+After leading the league in punt return yards, punt return average, and total return touchdowns as well as finishing second in kickoff return average, Grant was named the CFL's Most Outstanding Special Teams Player.
+He also played in all three post-season games, including the 111th Grey Cup where he had four punt returns for 33 yards, one kickoff return for 25 yards, and two catches for negative four yards in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.